adobe/brackets-app/README.md

 Here are some things we're planning to do over the next few sprints:

-* Make inline CSS editors actually useful by showing multiple rules and being smarter about which ones we show first
+* *Done!* ~~Make inline CSS editors actually useful by showing multiple rules and being smarter about which ones we show first~~
-* Preview your file in a browser and update it live as you make CSS edits
+* *Done!* ~~Preview your file in a browser and update it live as you make CSS edits~~
+* Implement an awesome new look for the UI designed by the Adobe XD team
 * Let you set breakpoints in JS directly from Brackets
 * Add other kinds of inline editors, like for tweaking CSS gradients
 * Add replace functionality (and make the find feature more official)